 In addition to these lifestyle changes, there are also medications that can help prevent the GERD cough.
 Your doctor can help determine the best course of treatment for your individual needs.

-In conclusion, the GERD cough is a common but often overlooked cause of dry cough.
-By making lifestyle changes and seeking appropriate medical treatment, it’s possible to prevent the GERD cough and manage GERD symptoms.
-If you’re experiencing a persistent dry cough, it’s important to speak with your healthcare provider to determine the underlying cause and receive appropriate treatment.
+In conclusion, the GERD is a common but often overlooked cause of dry cough.
+By making lifestyle changes and seeking appropriate medical treatment, it’s possible to prevent the GERD and its associated problems.